djebos/mhddos-azure-terraform/README.md

 ```shell
 terraform init
 ```
-5. Select target and type of attack by changing in `cloud-init.yaml` the `runcmd` attribute.
+5. Select target and type of attack.
+Open the `cloud-init.yaml` file in any text editor.
+Find the `runcmd` attribute.
-`docker run --name mhddos --rm -d djebos/mhddos:latest` command is static and mustn't be changed.
+`docker run --name mhddos --rm -d djebos/mhddos:latest` part of command is static and must be preserved.
 All your customizations must follow this command as in example below:

 ```yaml